-Low-complexity feature selection is analyzed in the context of visual recognition.
+Abstract-Low-complexity feature selection is analyzed in the context of visual recognition.
 It is hypothesized that high-order dependences of bandpass features contain little information for discrimination of natural images.
-This hypothesis is characterized formally, by introduction of the concepts of conjunctive interference and decomposability order of a feature set.
-Necessary and sufficient conditions, for the feasibility of low-complexity feature selection, are then derived in terms of these concepts.
-It is shown that the intrinsic complexity of feature selection is determined by the decomposability order of the feature set, not its dimension.
-Feature selection algorithms are then derived for all levels of complexity, and shown to be approximated by existing information theoretic methods, which they consistently outperform.
-The new algorithms are also used to objectively test the hypothesis of low decomposability order, through comparison of classification performance.
+This hypothesis is characterized formally by the introduction of the concepts of conjunctive interference and decomposability order of a feature set.
+Necessary and sufficient conditions for the feasibility of low-complexity feature selection are then derived in terms of these concepts.
+It is shown that the intrinsic complexity of feature selection is determined by the decomposability order of the feature set and not its dimension.
+Feature selection algorithms are then derived for all levels of complexity and are shown to be approximated by existing information-theoretic methods, which they consistently outperform.
+The new algorithms are also used to objectively test the hypothesis of low decomposability order through comparison of classification performance.
 It is shown that, for image classification, the gain of modeling feature dependencies has strongly diminishing returns: best results are obtained under the assumption of decomposability order 1.
 This suggests a generic law for bandpass features extracted from natural images: that the effect, on the dependence of any two features, of observing any other feature is constant across image classes.

-Index Terms

-Feature Extraction and Construction, Low-complexity, Natural image statistics, Information Theory, Feature Discrimination vs Dependence, Image databases, Object recognition, Texture, Perceptual reasoning
+Index Terms-Feature extraction and construction, low complexity, natural image statistics, information theory, feature discrimination versus dependence, image databases, object recognition, texture, perceptual reasoning.

-I. INTRODUCTION
+INTRODUCTION

-Natural image statistics have been a subject of substantial recent research in computer and biological vision [1]-[14].
+TATURAL image statistics have been a subject of substantial recent research in computer and biological vision [1], [2], [3], [4], [5], [6], [7], [8], [9], [10], [11], [12], [13], [14].
 For computer vision, good models of image statistics enable algorithms tuned to the scenes that matter the most.
-Tuning to natural statistics can be accomplished through priors that favor solutions consistent with them [15]-[18], or optimal solutions derived from probability models which enforce this consistency [19]-[23].
-The idea of optimal tuning to natural statistics also has a long history in biological vision [5], [24]-[26], where this tuning is frequently used to justify neural computations.
-In fact, various recent advances in computational modeling of biological vision follow from connections between neural function and properties of natural stimulus statistics [8], such as sparseness [12], [27], independence [13], [14], compliance with certain probability models [28], or optimal statistical estimation [29], [30].
+Tuning to natural statistics can be accomplished through priors that favor solutions consistent with them [15], [16], [17], [18] or through optimal solutions derived from probability models that enforce this consistency [19], [20], [21], [22], [23].
+The idea of optimal tuning to natural statistics also has a long history in biological vision [5], [24], [25], [26], where this tuning is frequently used to justify neural computations.
+In fact, various recent advances in computational modeling of biological vision have followed from connections between neural function and properties of natural stimulus statistics [8], such as sparseness [12], [27], independence [13], [14], compliance with certain probability models [28], or optimal statistical estimation [29], [30].

-Although natural images are quite diverse, their convolution with banks of band-pass functions gives rise to frequency coefficients with remarkably stable statistical properties [1]-[4], [6]-[8], [10].
-This is illustrated by Fig. 1 a), which presents three images, the histograms of one coefficient of their wavelet decomposition, and the histogram of that coefficient conditioned on its parent.
-The different visual appearance of the images affects the scale (variance) of the marginal distribution, but not its shape or that of the conditional distribution, which is a bow-tie for all classes.
+Although natural images are quite diverse, their convolution with banks of bandpass functions gives rise to frequency coefficients with remarkably stable statistical properties [1], [2], [3], [4], [6], [7], [8], [10].
+This is illustrated in Fig. 1a, which presents three images, the histograms of one coefficient of their wavelet decomposition, and the histograms of that coefficient conditioned on its parent.
+The different visual appearance of the images affects the scale (variance) of the marginal distribution but not its shape or that of the conditional distribution, which is a bow-tie for all classes.
 This canonical pattern is simply rescaled to match the marginal statistics of each class.
-These type of properties have been exploited in various image processing domains, including compression [1], [2], [6], [19], de-noising [15], [16], [18], [22], retrieval [21], saliency [31], extraction of intrinsic images [20], separation of reflections [32] and inpainting [17], [18].
+These types of properties have been exploited in various image processing domains, including compression [1], [2], [6], [19], denoising [15], [16], [18], [22], retrieval [21], saliency [31], extraction of intrinsic images [20], separation of reflections [32], and inpainting [17], [18].
 In fact, the study of image statistics has a complementary relationship with the development of vision algorithms.
-Typically, an hypothesis is advanced for the statistics, an algorithm derived under that hypothesis, and applied to natural images.
+Typically, an hypothesis is advanced for the statistics, an algorithm is derived under that hypothesis, and applied to natural images.
 If the algorithm performs well, the hypothesis is validated.